 Cancer is a tough enemy, and there is a lot to deal with.
 But we have personally experienced here — and have heard from tens of thousands of people over the last five years — that doing SOMETHING to help your dog is possible.
 We are so grateful to Dr. Dressler for leading the way in giving all of us hope, and empowering us to take action, instead of just giving up on our dogs, as so many of us have been advised to do.

-Age is an important topic, so there is an entire chapter on the subject in The Dog Cancer Survival Guide.
-Look at chapter 19 in Part IV: Making Confident Decisions, because it is dedicated to sorting out the issues surrounding your dog’s age.
+Age is important, which is why there is an entire chapter dedicated to it.
+Chapter 19 in the book helps you sort out whether to take your dog’s age into consideration or not.
 There’s even a list of the average life span of purebred dogs, from Afghans to Yorkies, and another list that contains approximate life expectancy for mixed breeds, which is based on weight.

 Why Is Typical Life Expectancy an Important Factor?

 Why did Dr. Dressler include breed- and weight-specific life span information in his book?

 Because knowing your dog’s expected life span can give you a wider perspective on your dog’s unique case – and that can really help you when it comes to making treatment decisions.